-Derek F. DiMatteo is Associate Instructor of English, Managing Editor of Africa Today, and PhD Candidate in the Department of English at Indiana University Bloomington.
+Dr. Derek F. DiMatteo is Assistant Professor in the Department of English at Gannon University in Erie, PA.

 Critical Ethnic Studies Symposium

-I am one of the co-organizers of the symposium and the coordinator of its graduate student workshop.
+I am a past-organizer of the symposium and the coordinator of its graduate student workshop.
 The 2019 symposium examined the conjunctures of nationalism, borders, and personhood through interdisciplinary lenses on dissent, social movement, ideological restriction or contestation, and state violence.

 The cultural works chosen for this study include novels by contemporary authors such as Chimamanda Ngozi Adichie, Teju Cole, Mohsin Hamid, James Hynes, Alex Kudera, Ishmael Reed, and Jane Smiley; films by directors such as Steve Miner and John Singleton; personal essays and life writing by various academics; and visual art such as Margaret DeLima’s sculptures of adjunct reliquaries.
-This dissertation argues that narrative representation in these texts protests against the ways that higher education has become increasingly private-good oriented as its democratic aims and public good mission are undermined by the pressures of neoliberalism.
 These works of protest call attention to the cracks that have appeared and the damage that has occurred, and they urge us to take action before it is too late.